Chris Klug's personal story

 “I have to be especially vigilant about skin cancer since I’m often outdoors and I have a family history of skin cancer,” Chris said.
 “One of the most valuable lessons I learned through the transplant experience was to not take life for granted.
 Organ transplant recipients have been given a second chance at life.
 We shouldn’t let skin cancer take that away.”

 Research shows that 20 years after receiving an organ, recipients who live in moderate climates have a 40 percent increased risk of developing skin cancer.
 Transplant medication plays a key role, but unprotected sun exposure also affects a person’s risk.
 The Academy recommends everyone, including transplant recipients, follow these tips for preventing skin cancer:

 Seek shade when appropriate.
 Remember that the sun's rays are strongest between 10 a.m. and 2 p.m.
 If your shadow appears to be shorter than you are, seek shade.

 Wear protective clothing, such as a long-sleeved shirt, pants, a wide-brimmed hat, and sunglasses, where possible.

-Generously apply a broad-spectrum, water-resistant sunscreen with a Sun Protection Factor (SPF) of 30 or more to all exposed skin.
+Apply a broad-spectrum, water-resistant sunscreen with a Sun Protection Factor (SPF) of 30 or more to all skin not covered by clothing.
 "Broad-spectrum" sunscreen provides protection from both ultraviolet A (UVA) and ultraviolet B (UVB) rays.
 Reapply sunscreen about every two hours, even on cloudy days, and after swimming or sweating.

 Use extra caution near water, snow, and sand because they reflect and intensify the damaging rays of the sun, which can increase your chances of sunburn.